-By typical standards for tourists, my four-day jaunt to Hanoi from Saigon was a bust.
+By typical standards for tourists, my quick jaunt from Saigon to go backpacking in Hanoi was a bust.

 But sometimes that’s a good thing.

-After five weeks on a quiet Koh Lanta surrounded only by frogs, my cat, and thieves, the urban chaos of big cities in Vietnam should have made me want to curl up and suck my thumb.
+After five weeks on a quiet island (Koh Lanta, Thailand) surrounded only by frogs, my cat, and thieves, the urban chaos of big cities in Vietnam should have made me want to curl up and suck my thumb.
 Instead, the madness proved intensely exhilarating.

-Here are a few personal observations about vagabonding in Hanoi, Vietnam:
+Here are a few personal observations about backpacking in Hanoi, Vietnam, to better prepare any first-timers:

 This time I flew up from Saigon, determined to see the very core of Vietnam no matter what.
 You can’t really say that you’ve seen Vietnam until you’ve felt the strain and edgy beauty of Hanoi.

 But don’t start thinking that Hanoi is soft.
-Beyond the lake, cold gray concrete runs as far as the eye can see in every direction.
+Beyond the lake, cold, gray, government concrete runs as far as the eye can see in every direction.
 Pleasantly wide, tree-lined streets funnel into the narrow maze of the Old Quarter where humans, animals, motorbikes, and machines compete for every inch of space and sanity.

-Sure, I loved Saigon for the pace, Hoi An for the romance, Hue for the bullet holes, and Mui Ne for the sand…but Hanoi is where the soul of Vietnam resides.
+Sure, I enjoyed Saigon for the pace, Hoi An for the romance, Hue for the bullet holes, and Mui Ne for the sand — but Hanoi is where the soul of Vietnam resides.

-It was time to get under the skin of this hard-but-friendly city.
+It was time to get under the skin of this ancient city.

 On Shopping in Hanoi

-Trying to find something you need at any given time in Hanoi is a peculiar affair.
-Unlike Saigon, there are very few minimarts.
+Trying to find something you need at any given time while backpacking in Hanoi is a peculiar affair.
+Unlike Saigon, there are very few mini-marts.
 And streets are largely carved up into districts for particular items.
 The arrangement is only convenient for deliverymen and a lucky few in need of one thing at a time.

 Need a pair of shoes?
 Go to the shoe district.
 Need a comb?
 You’ll find that in the hair-salon district.
 Shops, side by side, sell the same genre of product — most often not the product you need.